Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-This api takes the query string the api endpoint and the user hash obtained from the password to retrieve the API Key to make the desired request.
+This API takes the query string the API endpoint and the user hash obtained from the password to retrieve the API Key to make the desired request.

 ##### Returns

 ##### Parameters